An interview is your chance to impress and show your potential. These top tips will help you make the best of your interview.

 - Whether you need to bring anything with you

-If you are not sure about anything, call and ask.
-You will be given a phone number for enquiries.
+If you are not sure about anything, email, message, or call and ask.
+You will be given a contact details for enquiries.

 Types of interview